Forest Park Education Summit 2026

 Overview

-The D91 Family and Community Engagement ensemble is proud to host its 2nd annual education summit; Empowering All: Unlocking Student Potential Through Collaborative Learning.
+The D91 Family and Community Engagement ensemble is proud to host its 3rd annual education summit: Education is the Key: Opening Doors for Stronger School-Home Partnerships.
 Attendees will be able to experience a keynote speaker, breakout sessions and hands on experiences that empower caregivers as they support their youth.

 Primary goals or purposes of the educational summit are to: